WTF we're here to do.

 Some nitty-gritty.

 We don’t take reservations.
-We don’t have a full menu (but our cheese tray from Formaggio Kitchen is bomb, our olives are salty, and our olive-oil-fried potato chips come all the way from Spain).
-We don’t do flights or pairings.
-We’re a small bar (20 seats inside, 20 outside), so don’t roll through with your whole office unless you’re cool rubbing up against each other (even Carol).
+We don’t have a full menu (but our cheese plate from Formaggio Kitchen is bomb, our olives are salty, and our olive-oil-fried potato chips come all the way from Spain).
+We don’t do flights or pairings, but we’re happy to taste and chat you through whatever you’re curious about.
+We’re a small bar, so don’t roll through with your whole office unless you’re cool rubbing up against each other (even Carol).
+Except in summer, when we share an ENORMOUS outdoor space with our Bow Market neighbors, in which case our capacity is like 700.
+(Want to book that?
+Email us via the events tab.)

-We do have bomb-ass wine, badass woman and non-binary bartenders who know a thing or two about a thing or two, more than a decade of experience in natural wine, and a no-bullshit attitude that guarantees you’ll get the best of what we’ve got, no matter what.
+We also have the best wines we can get our hands on, badass woman and non-binary bartenders who know a thing or two about a thing or two, more than a decade of experience in natural wine, and a no-bullshit attitude that guarantees you’ll get the best of what we’ve got, no matter what.

-Leave your misogyny, your homophobia, your racism, your classism, your ableism, your patriarchy, your gender bias, and all your other bullshit at the door, ‘cause that shit will get you kicked out real quick.
+Leave your misogyny, your homophobia, your racism, your classism, your ableism, your patriarchy, your gender bias, and all your other bullshit at the door.

 Text courtesy Sister.is